SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 If you read the above, you will know that these days you will only find the ATF1502AS10JC44 on the market, but you will need to use a >50€ programmer (only once!) to program it, which doesn't sound reasonable.
 Besides, all the tools mentioned above are Windows-only so if you are a Linux user like me, you're pretty screwed.
 Luckily, there is a solution that allows flashing the Atmel chip with the cheap USB Blaster clones.
 I have developed and tested it under Linux, but it should also work on Windows and OS X.

 First of all you need to power the board.
-JTAG programmers are not supposed to provide power, so you need to do so separately.
-The board does not have a dedicated connector for this, but you can use the pads of C1 (which I don't recommend installing, unless you have stability issues) or pins 2 (GND) and 4 (VCC) of the IDC connector.
-The board needs 5V, i usually take those from an Arduino board but feel free to use whatever suits you.
+JTAG programmers are not supposed to provide power, hence you need to do so separately.
+The board does not have a dedicated power connector, but you can use the pads of C1 (which I don't recommend installing, unless you have stability issues) or pins 2 (GND) and 4 (VCC) of the IDC connector.
+The board needs 5V, I usually take those from an Arduino board but feel free to use whatever suits you.

 You will need the firmware in SVF format (either `4mb.svf` or `8mb.svf`, choose according to how you assembled your board) and the [U2JTAG software](http://urjtag.sourceforge.net).
 Connect your USB Blaster to the IDC connector on the board and plug it into an USB port on your PC.
 Then run urjtag as follows: